ServiceManager class

 ReportStatus fills the dwControlsAccepted field of SERVICE_STATUS automatically — Stop is always accepted except during vbServiceStatusStartPending, and Pause / Continue are accepted when SupportsPausing is True.
 The dwCheckPoint field auto-increments while the service is in a pending state and resets to 0 on vbServiceStatusRunning / vbServiceStatusStopped.

-The package’s dispatcher trampoline reports vbServiceStatusStartPending for you immediately before calling EntryPoint; the user’s EntryPoint is responsible for the subsequent vbServiceStatusRunning and vbServiceStatusStopped transitions.
+The package’s dispatcher trampoline reports vbServiceStatusStartPending immediately before calling EntryPoint; the user’s EntryPoint is responsible for the subsequent vbServiceStatusRunning and vbServiceStatusStopped transitions.

 ResyncStatus